This post may contain affiliate links. Read my disclosure policy.

 When it comes to no-cook meals, the first thing you might think about is basic sandwiches.
 But you can definitely think outside the bread AND the box.
 Here are some easy ideas:

-When it comes to no cook meals, the first thing you might think about is basic sandwiches, but there’s more than just peanut butter and jelly or lunchmeat.
+- Sandwiches: The obvious choice, but there’s more than just peanut butter and jelly or lunchmeat.
 You can make chicken salad, chickpea salad, and even veggies with yummy spreads like hummus.

-Salads also come to mind, but besides lettuce, you can make zoodle salads, tomato salads, seafood salads, and quinoa salads.
+- Salads: These also come to mind, but besides lettuce, you can make zoodle salads, tomato salads, seafood salads, and quinoa salads.

-Wraps are another option, but don’t limit yourself to the basic tortillas.
+- Wraps: Another option, but don’t limit yourself to the basic tortillas.
 Wrap those filling in lettuce for lettuce wraps or rice paper for spring rolls.

-And then of course you can really think outside the box with things like stuffed avocados, ceviche, and cold soups like gazpacho.
+- Other Lunch and Dinner Ideas: Get creative with things like stuffed avocados, ceviche, and cold soups like gazpacho.

-- You can buy pre-cooked frozen shrimp that you just have to thaw to toss on top of a salad or other recipes.
+- Shrimp: You can buy pre-cooked frozen shrimp that you just have to thaw to toss on top of a salad or other recipes.

-- It takes the same amount of time to grill steak for one night as it does to grill steak for two.
+- Steak: It takes the same amount of time to grill steak for one night as it does to grill steak for two.
 When we make a flank steak or flat iron steak, I usually buy a really big one or I buy two so we can make salads or wraps another night.

 - Don’t want to cook any meat at all?
 You can always get your protein from beans and lentils and chickpeas!
 Try swapping the chicken in some of these salads with a lovely legume!